dmetivie/StochasticWeatherGenerators.jl/docs/src/index.md

 In contrast, **Stochastic Weather Generators** provide a **fast** and **flexible** way to generate synthetic weather sequences only for **a few variables of interest** and for the **desired spatio-temporal resolution** making them suitable for impact studies.

-### Where is AI?

-SWGs are spatiotemporal generative models.
-Currently, they are mostly based on classic statistical models, such as Markov chains, Hidden Markov Models, autoregressive models and geostatistical models.
-Generative Deep Learning models are not as widely used yet in this field as in other domains like image or text generation.
-A few reasons for this are:
-- The relatively small size of weather datasets compared to image or text datasets, e.g., 60 years of daily data is only 21,900 data points for one station.
-- Moreover, this data is very non i.i.d. (independent and identically distributed), i.e., there are trend effects, seasonal effects.
--

 ## Models

 Currently, the package offers a few models: